fangfufu/Physical-Mute-Button/README.md

 mute shortcut, because you cannot change Microsoft Teams's keyboard shortcuts, whereas you can change Zoom's.

+If you want the mute button to work when Zoom window is not in focus, you need to set Zoom's keyboard shortcut as "global" in the shortcut settings.
+However please note that if you do so, it might interfere with Microsoft Team.

 Before successful pairing, the mute button flashes blue.
 After successful pairing, the mute button goes dark.
 Afte pressing it, it turns red.